SignBridge Duo — Case Study.fig

 "An impressive example of inclusive design that prioritizes user autonomy.
 SignBridge Duo bridges the critical gap between raw information and meaningful, accessible communication."

-05 / Final Product
+06 / Final Product

-SignBridge Duo final design overview
+SignBridge Duo final design system overview

 Through SignBridge Duo, I learned that accessibility is not a feature checklist — it's a fundamental architectural framework.
 By designing for the intersectional needs of DHH and neurodiverse users rather than treating them as a monolith, we built a system that adapts to the human, not the other way around.